 - Edamame soup – Edamame is soybeans that have been harvested when the pod is still green.
 Boiled the edamame and blended it with a kombu stock in a food processor until the beans are smooth and serve it as a soup.

 - Carrot and mushroom soy milk soup- Soy milk, it is delicious on its own as a healthy drink and adds a mild and mellow flavor to the blended carrot and mushroom soup.

-- Turnip soup with sesame – Boiled turnip in kombu stock with roasted sesame.
+- Turnip soup with sesame – Boiled turnip in kombu stock with roasted sesame is excellent.
 Raw sesame seeds should be always be slightly roasted before using.
 Roast in a preheated, non-oil frying pan over low heat, shaking the frying pan back and forth until the seeds start to pop and release an aromatic, roasted smell.

-- Sesame-flavored eggplant soup – Eggplants fried until golden brown in sesame oil are served in piping-hot konbu stock soup flavored with red Mizo.
+- Sesame-flavored eggplant soup – Eggplants fried until golden brown in sesame oil are serving in piping-hot konbu stock soup flavored with red Mizo.

 - Shojin salad with peanut-flavored tofu dressing – This creamy peanut, lemon, and tofu dressing is a great way to enhance the taste of fresh vegetables, such as lettuce leaves, Japanese cucumber, avocado, tomato, and boiled asparagus.

 - Soybean and seaweed salad with lemon-miso dressing – A softened boiled soybeans with seaweeds in a lemon-miso dressing is so delicious and tasty.